RESEARCH

 PEER-REVIEWED PUBLICATIONS

 Huffman, Nicole, Lauren P. Olson, and Ryan J. Vander Wielen.
 2025.
 "Proving Her Strength: The Partisan and Gendered Implications of Legislative Obstruction."
-Forthcoming at Legislative Studies Quarterly.
+Legislative Studies Quarterly 50(4): e70026.